E-mail: [email protected]

-The mission of CAWP is to establish communities of teacher writers of all disciplines and all levels.
+The mission of CAWP is to establish communities of teacher writers at all levels to lead students to find their writing voice.
 We commit to practicing and teaching writing as well as nurturing professional growth, ultimately creating communities of student writers.
-By 2008, CAWP will take a leadership role in the teaching of writing among school communities by strengthening and supporting literacy across the curriculum.
+CAWP instruction leads the way in the teaching of writing among school communities by strengthening and supporting literacy across the curriculum.

 Do you want support and encouragement for teaching authentic writing?
 State testing and TDA’s wearing you down?
 Are you tired of unmotivated student response to writing instruction?